GAUTAM9101/PYTHON-PROJECT-BASICS/README.md

 Inspired by Summer Son’s Mad Libs project with Javascript.
 The program will first prompt the user for a series of inputs a la Mad Libs.
 For example, a singular noun, an adjective, etc. Then, once all the information has been inputted, the program will take that data and place them into a premade story template.
 You’ll need prompts for user input, and to then print out the full story at the end with the input included.

-4) Text-based Adventure Game

-A complete text game, the program will let users move through rooms based on user input and get descriptions of each room.
-To create this, you’ll need to establish the directions in which the user can move, a way to track how far the user has moved (and therefore which room he/she is in), and to print out a description.
-You’ll also need to set limits for how far the user can move.
-In other words, create “walls” around the rooms that tell the user, “You can’t move further in this direction.”

-5) Hangman Game

-The main goal here is to create a sort of “guess the word” game.
-The user needs to be able to input letter guesses.
-A limit should also be set on how many guesses they can use.
-This means you’ll need a way to grab a word to use for guessing.
-(This can be grabbed from a pre-made list.
-No need to get too fancy.)
-You will also need functions to check if the user has actually inputted a single letter, to check if the inputted letter is in the hidden word (and if it is, how many times it appears), to print letters, and a counter variable to limit guesses.

 Article referenced:  https://knightlab.northwestern.edu/2014/06/05/five-mini-programming-projects-for-the-python-beginner/